jawaad-ahmad/dev-inf/README.md

   * Finish the installation: Continue

 Remove any installation CDs or USB drives and reboot the VM.
-Do not power off the VM at this point; let it continue to come up.
+Do not power off the VM at this point; let it continue to come up unless...

+If desired, this would be a good point to power off the VM and take a snapshot if experimenting in order to restore back to this snapshot later.

 Set BIOS boot order as applicable to boot from the appropriate drive.